Book burning: French burning of Jewish manuscripts (1244 CE)

 In 1244, as an outcome of the Disputation of Paris, twenty-four carriage loads of Talmuds and other Jewish religious manuscripts were set on fire by French law officers in the streets of Paris.

+Aztec book burning (1430)

+According to the Florentine Codex, Itzcoatl ordered the burning of all historical codices because it was "not wise that all the people should know the paintings".
+Among other purposes, this allowed the Aztec state to develop a state-sanctioned official history and mythos that venerated Huitzilopochtli.

 Spanish burning of Aztec and Mayan manuscripts (1560s CE)

 During the Spanish colonization of the Americas, numerous books written by indigenous peoples were burned by the Spaniards.
 Several books written by the Aztecs were burnt by Spanish conquistadors and priests during the Spanish conquest of Yucatán.
 Despite opposition from Catholic friar Bartolomé de las Casas, numerous books found by the Spanish in Yucatán were burnt on the order of Bishop Diego de Landa in 1562.
-De Landa wrote on the incident that "We found a large number of books in these characters and, as they contained nothing in which were not to be seen as superstition and lies of the devil, we burned them all, which they (the Maya) regretted to an amazing degree, and which caused them much affliction".
+De Landa wrote on the incident that "We found a large number of books in these characters and, as they contained nothing in which were not to be seen as superstition and lies of the devil, we burned them all, which they (the Maya) regretted to an amazing degree, and which caused them much affliction".He was then condemned in Spain by the Council of the Indies, which in 1543 had expressly forbidden Inquisitorial methods in New Spain.
+Later, however, an investigation by crown authorities exonerated Landa, and he was appointed bishop of Yucatán in 1572.